readium/readium.github.io/_pages/development/contributing.md

 Readium contributors are using Slack for real-time chats.
 Access to the [Readium Slack](https://readium.slack.com) is reserved to Readium Foundation Members and invited guests.

-### Mailing List

-There is also a mailing list for the Readium projects, but it is essentially used for sending notifications to all interested parties.

-To join, simply send mail to [the Readium Foundation contact](contact@readium.org), requesting access.

-You can also visit the [Google Readium mailing-list](https://groups.google.com/forum/?fromgroups#!forum/readium-dev) page, where you can also browse the archives and request access.

 ### Weekly Meetings

-The Readium Dev meeting is held each Wednesday at 16:30 UTC.

-It is hosted on Zoom and notified on Slack (#general channel, 15 mn before each call).
+A Readium Developer meeting is held every other Wednesday at a time compatible with Europe and US work hours.
+It is hosted on Zoom and notified on the Readium Slack (#general channel, 15 mn before each call).

 **Note!**